 The accolades and triumphs don’t end there.
 Qantas states that it has operated nearly every variant of the frame including the 747-200, 747-300, 747SP, 747-400, 747-400ER.
 These crafts have carried over 250 million passengers 3.6 billion kilometres, the equivalent of 4,700 round trips to the moon, or 90,000 times around the world.
 From the Pope to the Queen, various other VIPs, and per Joyce, “hundreds of Olympics medals” they have served their purpose well.

-And their contributions don’t end with commercial movements, they have also served humanity by evacuating cyclone survivors out of Darwin, Australians out of Cairo in 2011, and by flying medical supplies to and tourists back from the Maldives and Sri Lanka following the Boxing Day Tsunami in December 2004.
-Again, an emotional Joyce said he will never forget the family leaving Egypt after two weeks of being stranded in the midst the Arab Spring uprising saying that when they approached the airport and saw that big red tail at the gate, “they knew they were safe.”
+And their contributions don’t end with commercial movements, they have also served humanity by evacuating cyclone survivors out of Darwin after cyclone Tracey in 1974 (setting a record for carrying 674 passengers, which was surpassed only in 1991), Australians out of Cairo in 2011, and by flying medical supplies to and tourists back from the Maldives and Sri Lanka following the Boxing Day Tsunami in December 2004.
+Again, an emotional Joyce said he will never forget the family leaving Egypt after two weeks of being stranded in the midst of the Arab Spring uprising saying that when they approached the airport and saw that big red tail at the gate, “they knew they were safe.”

 Finally, I would be remiss if I didn’t mention both VH-OEJ and OJB, who carried the beautiful Wunala and Nalaji Dreaming liveries, respectively.
 These stunning, indigenous-designed paint-jobs introduced many around the world to the First People of Australia and proudly represented the Aboriginal culture for many years.